Lichen Sclerosus Treatments in Cincinnati, Ohio

 Why Choose us to Treat your Lichen Sclerosus?

 Amy Brenner, MD & Associates is truly a “one stop women’s shop.”
 We specialize in gynecology and gynecologic surgery, bio-identical hormone replacement therapy, and approaching women’s care from a holistic, functional, and natural approach.
 Not only are we able to provide Lichen Sclerosus treatment in Cincinnati, but we can also manage any other female concerns you may have.
+Please note: This treatment is a self-pay service and is not covered by insurance.

 The following websites can be very helpful for patients diagnosed with Lichen Sclerosus: